 Melkote is an ancient town rich in history and heritage.
 Perched on a lovely valley in Mandya district in Karnataka, this is place where Saint Ramanujacharya established the famous temple of Lord Vishnu known as Cheluvarayaswamy loosely translated as “Beautiful Lord”!

-Fourth in the series of One Day Trip from Bangalore – 22 Exciting options with Detailed Itinerary!, we take you to a sleepy temple town of Melkote which is rich in history and heritage, a lovely lake at Thonnur, a beautiful Hoysala temple at Hosaholalu, a nice waterfalls at Hemagiri and back.
+Fourth in the series of One Day Trip from Bangalore – 22 Exciting options with Detailed Itinerary!, we take you to a sleepy temple town of Melkote which is rich in history and heritage, a lovely lake and temples at Thonnur

 We have done this circuit many times and have enjoyed it every time!

-Bangaluru – Kunigal – Nagamangala – Melkote – Hosaholalu – Hemagiri falls – Thonnur Lake – Channapatna – Bengaluru
+Bangaluru – Kunigal – Nagamangala – Melkote – Thonnur Lake – Channapatna – Bengaluru

 7 AM – Depart from home.
 Hit Bengaluru – Tumkur Highway.
 If you are in South Bengaluru, take NICE road and exit at Tumkur road.
 If you are in East Bengaluru, you can take Outer Ring road and enter the highway at Peenya after Hebbal and Jalahalli.
 For those lucky ones staying in West Bengaluru, it is easier to hit the highway quickly.
 Turn towards Mangalore on NH 47 near Nelamangala (look for Mangalore signage and a tall statue of Hanuman on the left)